AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

    >
    >If the combination of row and column regular expressions is unable to determine the position of the asset within the multi-dimensional spinset array, then that asset is not added to the set and an error is logged.

-1. For Set Naming and Creation Convention, specify the suffix or prefix to the base name you defined in the Asset Naming Convention.
+1. For Set Naming and Creation Convention, specify the suffix or prefix to the base name you defined in the [!UICONTROL Asset Naming Convention].

    Also, define where the spin set will be created within the Dynamic Media Classic folder structure.

    If you define large numbers of sets, you may prefer to keep these separate from the folders that contain the assets themselves.
 For example, create a Spin Sets folder to place generated sets here.

-1. In the Details panel, tap **Save**.
+1. In the [!UICONTROL Details] panel, tap **[!UICONTROL Save]**.
-1. Tap **Active** next to the new preset name.
+1. Tap **[!UICONTROL Active]** next to the new preset name.

    Activating the preset ensures that when you upload assets to Dynamic Media, the batch set preset is applied to generate the set.